YottaDB/YDBDoc/ProgGuide/ioproc.rst

 From an application perspective, the transport layers used by a socket device are stream-oriented, with no provisions for implicit application messages.
 Therefore, the following are two common protocols used to segment application messages.

 1. One method is to use a, typically small, fixed length message containing the length of the next, variable length, message.
-In YottaDB/GT.M a simplistic writer might be:
+In YottaDB a simplistic writer might be:

    .. parsed-literal::
       Write $Justify($Length(x),4),x